 - Remember, it’s important to select a ring design that you’d love to wear all the time.

 Choosing your very own wedding band is as exciting as selecting your girlfriend’s engagement and wedding rings.
 Set aside about two months prior to your wedding for purchasing your ring.
-Make sure you have sufficient time for visiting a variety of jewelry suppliers and shops so that you have a wide variety of options before you make your final choice.
+Make sure you have sufficient time for visiting a variety of jewellery suppliers and shops so that you have a wide variety of options before you make your final choice.
 Doing a thorough survey of available rings will ensure you select a wedding band you’ll look forward to wearing all the time.